pac4j/vertx-pac4j/README.md

 **vertx-pac4j** is a Profile & Authentication Client, it's a general security library to authenticate users, get their profiles, manage their authorizations in order to secure Vert.x web applications.

+### Vert.x version compatibility
+For vert.x 2 and previous use vertx-pac4j 1.1.x
+For vert.x 3 and subsequent use vertx-pac4j 2.0.x

 ### Supported authentication methods

 Although **pac4j** historically targets external authentication protocols, it supports direct authentication methods as well.
 See the [authentication flows](https://github.com/pac4j/pac4j/wiki/Authentication-flows).